 Instructions

-- Start by melting the coconut oil in the TM bowl for 1 min/50°/speed 1.
-Add the maple syrup, vanilla essence and cinnamon to the TM bowl and mix for 3 sec/speed 5.
+- Melt the coconut oil in the Thermomix bowl for 2½ min/50°C/speed 1.
+Add the maple syrup, vanilla extract, and cinnamon and mix for 3 sec/speed 5.

-- Spread the mixture evenly on to the baking tray and bake for 30 minutes, stirring halfway through.
+- Spread the mixture evenly over the prepared baking tray.
+Bake for 30 minutes, stirring halfway through.

 Can I use olive oil or grape seed oil?